akando42/next-map/public/content/posts/01-25/index.md

 cover: "/content/posts/01-25/GeoGenetics_Vietnamese_Star_Jan25.png"
 date: "01-25"
 summary: ""
-title: "Thai Worships Vietnamese Subconsciously"
+title: "The Mekong Gold Star Liberator"
 tags: ['Thailand', 'Burma', 'Laos','Cambodia','Vietnam', 'Malaysia', 'United States', 'Blonde', 'Golden Temple', 'Gold Star', 'Spykman World', 'GeoGenetics']
 published: true
 ---
-## Thailand Tay Land The Land of Western Power
+## Thailand Tay Land The Land of Western Powers

 Thailand was used to be part of 4 different kingdoms: The Lan Na Kingdom of Chiangmai, The Lan Sang Kingdom of Vientiane, the Aiuttaya Kingdom of Bangkok and The Khmer Kingdom of Ankovat.